 I've worked on every mid-term and presidential election since 2006.
-In 2012 the goal was to create flexible modules for the politics hub page.
+In 2012 the goal was to create flexible election modules that would translate to any screen size.
 It was one of our first layouts nixing mobile-specific markup in favor of single markup and responsive layouts.
 Within our proprietary CMS and editing tool, the developer and I created modules flexible enough to work in any row and any position on the page.
 This allowed the editors to prioritize the Politics front topics in-step with the news cycle.
 The smallest module breakpoints served all three of our target views: mobile, tablet and desktop.

 The modules included data such as reports from NBC News embeds, social sentiment, voter confidence indices, and social outreach.
 Deciding on the content options available was a joint effort between the ux team and editorial staff.
 They requested module types, and we pitched new services or data analysis for them to consider (and maybe a few minor bribes were made between teams).
 Thanks to the variety of content, our coverage was one of the most complete in the industry.